 Now as single servings go, these are rather generous, given the richness of the cheesecake.
 Feel free to share one with your sweetheart (I did!).

 Raspberry Cheesecakes In Jars

 As soon as you think you want to make these cheesecakes, take the cream cheese out of the refrigerator to help it soften as it warms to room temperature.

 You can probably easily double the recipe without having to double the raspberry sauce (it's a generous amount).

-- 10 Oreo cookies, without the filling, or 20 chocolate wafer cookies
+10 Oreo sandwich cookies, cream removed, or 20 chocolate wafer cookies

 If you want, strain the raspberry sauce through a sieve to remove the seeds, and then return the sauce to the pan and continue to gently simmer until the the sauce is syrupy.
 Set aside to cool.

 Preheat the oven to 325°F.

 Grind the chocolate cookie wafers (Oreo or other brand) in a food processor, mini chopper, or by placing in a plastic bag and crushing with a rolling pin, until finely ground.

 Place in a medium bowl and stir in the melted butter.
 Divide evenly among the mason jars, packing the chocolate "crust" at the bottom of each mason jar in a layer about 1/4 to 1/3-inch thick.